minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 The Authorization header will contain a Bearer token which consists of the `token` (YYYYYYYYYYYYY) part of the `code`.

-In common CURL syntax it looks like this:
+In common CURL syntax it looks like this when the request comes from an app:

 ```
-CURL
+curl
   -X POST
   -H "Authorization: Bearer YYYYYYYYYYYYY"
   -H "CoronaCheck-Protocol-Version: 2.0"